maxssantos/MultimodalApproachCBIR/README.md

 Maxwell Sampaio dos Santos NUSP: 11186454

 ## Abstract
 Retrieving similar images from large databases is a complex task for the human being.
 The purpose of this work is to use one technique for extracting and combining the image descriptors (texture, color and/or shape) to enrich content-based image retrieval in the context of medical images.
 To analyze the proposed technique, a proprietary dataset, composed by skin ulcers images, will be used.
 Given a query image will be calculated the accuracy and recall of the content-based image retrieving, as a form of evaluation of the proposed technique.
+All this work will be implemented in the Python language.

 ## Description of Input Images
 The chosen dataset, to apply the proposed technique, is a set of proprietary images provided to the ICMC/USP Data Bases and Images Group (GBDI) by the Clinical Hospital of the Ribeirão Preto Medical School.
 This dataset is composed of 217 colored dermatological images, with skin ulcers originated from both venous and arterial insufficiencies, and the images were labeled by specialists in the following classes: granulation (G), fibrin (F), callous (C) and necrotic tissue (N).